xuyumeng/Home-Recipes/recipes/03-Hongshao-Tofu.md

 4. Mix the soybean sauce, suger, salt, and thirteen-spices with 2-3 tbsp of water in a bowl

 5. Put the tofu in a bowl and pour the beaten egg in the bowl.
-Let each tofu wrapped with egg mixture
+Let each tofu slice wrapped with egg mixture

 Start cooking: